scala/scala-lang/_posts/2026-01-16-release-notes-3.8.0.md

 ## New experimental features

-> The following features are provisional and subject to change.
+> The following features are provisional and subject to change or outright removal.
 Do not rely on them in production code yet.

 Several experimental SIPs land in Scala 3.8.
 You can try them by importing the corresponding experimental language imports or using matching experimental flags to the compiler.